LukasKalbertodt/LukasKalbertodt.github.io/_posts/2017-01-20-abusing-borrowck-to-make-tic-tac-toe-safer.md

 ---
 layout: post
-title:  "Abusing the Borrow Checker to make Tic-Tac-Toe safer"
+title:  "Using the Borrow Checker to make Tic-Tac-Toe safer"
 date:   2017-01-20
 ---